 Peter Rabbit’s mother was on to something when she put him to bed with a cup of wild chamomile tea after he had been into Mr. McGregor’s garden.
 People in the modern world often think of chamomile as a sleep or digestive aid.
 But wild chamomile is another name for the herb Feverfew.
 A tea of feverfew would not only have relaxed the hapless rabbit, but would also have routed his headache, calmed his upset tummy, put his mind at ease and soothed his jangled nerves after his terrifying turn in the garden.

-Feverfew has also been considered a remedy for nausea, vomiting, digestion, itching, vertigo, arthritis, general and muscular pain relief, asthma, and even tinnitus.
-One of the greatest boons in the modern era is the discovery of Feverfew as an aid for migraine headaches
+Historically Feverfew has also been used as a dietary supplement for headaches, constipation, diarrhea, and dizziness.
+But one of the greatest boons in the modern era is the discovery of Feverfew as an aid for migraine headaches.

 FEVERFEW & MIGRAINES

 Commonly recommended for its ability to support cerebrovascular tone, Feverfew is rich in compounds known as sesquiterpene lactones.
 One of the more important of these compounds is parthenolide, which represents 85% of the sesquiterpene lactone content in Feverfew.
 Some scientific studies indicate that while parthenolide may be important there may very well be other phytochemicals in Feverfew that are as of yet unidentified and play a role in its effectiveness.

 Feverfew can help to prevent the clumping together of platelets in the blood – part of the sequence of events leading to the formation of a clot)